KLWS-Affiliate-Program/KLWS_Affiliate_Resources/affiliates-wins/digital_guru/2024-07-03_submission.md

 date: 2024-07-03
 affiliate_tag: digital_guru
 referral_count: 5
+---

 # Referral Details

-who_did_you_refer:
+## Who did you refer?
-  - new customers
+- New customers
-  - millennials
+- Millennials

-brief_description: |
+## Brief description
 I ran a targeted social media campaign and partnered with micro-influencers in the productivity niche.

-referral_methods:
+## Referral methods
-  - social media marketing
+- Social media marketing
-  - influencer partnerships
+- Influencer partnerships

-specific_message: |
+## Specific message
-  "Overwhelmed with your to-do list?
+Overwhelmed with your to-do list?
 This tool helped me reclaim 2 hours a day.
-Swipe up to transform your productivity!"
+Swipe up to transform your productivity!

-conversation_summary: |
+## Conversation summary
 The authentic testimonials from micro-influencers resonated well with their engaged audiences.
 Some influencer partnerships didn't yield expected results.
 I learned to thoroughly vet influencers and align on expectations beforehand.

 # Your Thoughts

-what_worked_best:
+## What worked best?
 - Micro-influencer testimonials
 - Social media targeting

-why_they_signed_up: |
+## Why they signed up
 The authentic testimonials from micro-influencers resonated well with their engaged audiences.

-what_you_did_well: |
+## What you did well
 Building genuine relationships with influencers helped in creating authentic promotions.

-how_to_improve: |
+## How to improve
 Thoroughly vet influencers and align on expectations beforehand.
 Consider creating a podcast to further establish authority in the productivity space.

----